This post discusses comprehensive tutorials on Variables in DOS programming.

 30

-Like any programming language, DOS batch enables to reading of command-line arguments using %1, %2, etc.
+Like any programming language, DOS batch enables the reading of command-line arguments using %1, %2, etc.

-Here is an example to read command-line arguments and printing to the command line.
+Here is an example to read command-line arguments and print to the command line:

 @echo off